j05eph2000/mmnwtest/README.md

 Monkey Project / Masternode installer
 ==================================

-The following scripts install masternodes and regular seed / RPC nodes.
+The following scripts install masternodes.

 The code has been tested against Ubuntu 16.04.